History of Bangladesh: Mughal period

 The Bengal region was historically an international hub of various activities.
 Merchants, pilgrims and voyagers traversed Bengal to travel to Nepal and Tibet.
 Bengal's waterways were a place where various peoples interacted.
 In 1346, the Moroccan voyager Ibn Battuta followed the trade route through Sri Lanka when he traveled to Bengal from the Maldives in 1346.
 In the 1300s Bengal traded its paddy for cowries from the Maldives.
 Evidence from the 1500s demonstrates that rice grown in Bengal was eaten as far as eastern Indonesia and Goa.
 Bengal also exported other materials and food products at the same time.
 Bengali traders dominated trade with southeast Asia.
 Chinese merchants in the 1400s and 1500s introduced gold, satin, silks, silver and porcelain.
 A European traveler in 1586 reported that the quality of the cotton textiles produced in Sonargaon was better than in other parts of the subcontinent.
 These fabrics were sent to international markets.

-Under the Mughal Empire, which had 25% of the world's GDP, Bengal Subah generated 50% of the empire's GDP and 12% of the world's GDP.
-Bengal, the empire's wealthiest province, was an affluent region with a Bengali Muslim majority and Bengali Hindu minority.
-According to economic historian Indrajit Ray, it was globally prominent in industries such as textile manufacturing and shipbuilding.
+According to economic historian Indrajit Ray, Bengal was globally prominent in industries such as textile manufacturing and shipbuilding.

 Dhaka was renamed to Jahangirnagar by the governor for Jahangir, the emperor.
 The governor managed to defeat and make the chieftains accept Mughal authority.
 During Mughal rule, Dhaka's architecture was enriched.
 In 1678, Aurangzeb's son started the construction of the Lalbagh fort, which encloses the tomb of Nur Jahan's grand niece.
 Surviving Mughal buildings are the Bara Katra, Chhota Katra and the Husaini Dalan (a Shi'a mosque).

 During the Mughal rule many civilian and military administrators entered Bengal.
 A lot of these officials received land grants and became domiciled.
 Despite the Hindu domination of the landed class, Muslims formed a crucial section and maintained possession of significant land grants until the land reforms after 1947.